alistairsmith464/tripleBarrier/README.md

 ## Summary

 This project implements and extends the Triple Barrier method from *Advances in Financial Machine Learning* (López de Prado, 2018).
-It provides a framework for labeling financial time series by detecting significant price movements (using a CUSUM filter) and assigning labels based on which of three barriers—profit, stop-loss, or holding period—is hit first.
+It provides a framework for labeling financial time series by detecting significant price movements (using a CUSUM filter) and assigning labels based on which of three barriers (profit, stop-loss, or holding period) is hit first.

-We extend the original method with **time-decayed labels**, which start at `+1` or `-1` when a barrier is hit immediately and decay toward `0` as time passes without hitting any barrier.
+It extends the original method with **time-decayed labels**, which start at `+1` or `-1` when a barrier is hit immediately and decay toward `0` as time passes without hitting any barrier.
 This allows models to learn both **directional bias** and **signal confidence over time**, enabling more nuanced decision-making in trading strategies.

-Upload time series data (timestamp, price), compute features, apply the triple barrier logic, and train predictive models directly in the app.
-This project compares the relative performance of the original **Triple Barrier** method with the **Time to barrier modification** introduced in this project.
+The project allows for the upload of time series data (timestamp, price), the application of the triple barrier logic, computation of features, and train predictive models directly in the app.
+This short report aims to then compare the relative performance of the original **Triple Barrier** method with the **time to barrier modification** introduced in this project.

 ---